Some Came Running (film): Production

 MGM purchased the screen rights for James Jones' novel in early 1957, prior to its publication, in what was described as "an enormous deal".
 The original asking price was $1 million although the final figure was believed to have been lower, but significantly more than the $82,500 that Columbia Pictures had paid Jones for the screen rights to From Here to Eternity.

 Much of the film was shot in and around the town of Madison, Indiana.
 Shirley MacLaine reported that Frank Sinatra was "besieged" by the local Indiana women, and that at one point a woman broke through a rope barrier around a house and flung herself at Sinatra as her husband ran to stop her, pleading "Helen, you don't even know the man!".

-One significant change from the novel was the death of Ginny; in the novel, it is Dave who is killed, shot in the face by Ray.